 We all have bad days to cope with.
-Some we can kind of see coming, some are unexpected and some to be honest we can bring upon ourselves.
+Some we can kind of see coming, some are unexpected and some, to be honest, we bring upon ourselves.

 We all mess up and fail in life.
 Indeed, based on my record, if mistakes were the barometer of wisdom, I would be the wisest person on the planet….

 ( except from – Words For Life – A Father’s Inspirational Letter)

 If you have made mistakes and believe me I have made many, I know where you are coming from.

 Most of the times you can recover and come out the other side a more stronger and in cases better individual.
 It’s how you deal with the bad times in life that will determine how your life will pan out.
 My dogs have been such a help through these times.

 One of the loveliest poems I have read is the well known poem called Desiderata by Max Ehrmann.
 The Latin meaning literally means: “something that is needed or wanted”.